ModelEarth/localsite/start/steps/README.md

 ## Start your local webroot

-Run in a folder called "webroot" to start your local websites:
+Run in a folder called "webroot" to start your local websites on Mac and Linux:

 	python3 -m venv env
 	source env/bin/activate
+	python -m http.server 8887

+On Windows:

+	python -m venv env
+	env\Scripts\activate
 	python -m http.server 8887

 The terminal is now dedicated to being your webroot for [http://localhost:8887](http://localhost:8887) To run further commands, open a new terminal window.